 - Disrupt criminal organizations that engage in cross border violence.

 - Disrupt the movement of weapons that flow across the southwest border into Mexico.

 - Develop a Southwest Border Area information sharing network.

 - Provide training for law enforcement, prosecutors, and private sector partners regarding money laundering.

 - Support multi-jurisdictional domestic and international money laundering investigations.

 The core vision of the Alliance is to create a network of people, agencies, task forces, and programs actively engaged in anti-money laundering enforcement in the SWBA.
 The Alliance plans to: 1) build an internal network of analysts, including analysts in each border state and federal analysts; 2) task its staff investigators in each state with forming a network of money laundering, financial investigation, and asset forfeiture experts and making them available to SWBA investigators and prosecutors to assist in their money laundering cases; 3) develop people and resources to train investigators and prosecutors; and 4) bring these networks together in periodic conferences to continually improve the level of effectiveness of collaborative enforcement efforts.
 The Alliance intends to foster cases and programs that directly address the growing power of criminal groups in the SWBA and to leave a legacy network of collaborating individuals, agencies, and efforts that includes all related disciplines and all levels of government and spans the entire SWBA, including its Mexican dimension and related industries.
-The Alliance will evaluate all proposed Initiatives for their potential contribution to this overall vision.
+The Alliance evaluated all proposed Initiatives for their potential contribution to this overall vision.